 Analysis and Test Results

 Comfort is queen when it comes to hiking footwear — while we may squeeze our feet into some uncomfortable shoes for a night out on the town, when it comes to hitting the trails we want something that's cushioned and comfortable.
 That's why we've weighted our comfort score to be 25% of the overall score for each shoe.
 Whether you intend to spend hours or weeks on the trail, a shoe's comfort can greatly affect your experience.
 Comfortable shoes are well-padded, supportive, and sized correctly.
 Too loose or too tight, and you'll end up with hot spots, pressure points, and blisters, oh my!
-So it's very important to get a good fit, but that is a highly subjective factor, as what fits one person's long and narrow feet with a high arch might not feel that great on someone else that has wider feet and a flatter arch.
+So it's imperative to get a good fit, but that is a highly subjective factor, as what fits one person's long and narrow feet with a high arch might not feel that great on someone else that has wider feet and a flatter arch.
 We tried to eliminate fit from our consideration for this score and consider instead factors that would affect every user, such as the amount of cushioning.

 The standouts in this category where the Oboz Sawtooth Low BDry, The North Face Endurus Hike GTX, and our Top Pick for Comfort, the Hoka One One Tor Summit WP.
-Both of these models have ample cushioning that is plush but not too soft.
-The Tor Summit has the thickest midsole we've ever seen in a hiking shoe, and to good effect.
+All of these models have ample cushioning that is plush but not too soft.
+The Tor Summit has the thickest midsole we've ever seen in a hiking shoe.
 It cushioned our ride, absorbing the impact of each step without feeling too soft or squishy.
 If you're looking for the most padding out there, this is the shoe for you.
 The Hoka One One brand has been gaining popularity in the running shoe market as an extreme alternative to the barefoot shoe craze of the Naughts.
-We've tested their models in many of our footwear categories, and they always take a prize for Comfort, or even overall best pick.
+We've tested their models in many of our footwear categories, and they always take a prize for comfort or even overall best pick.
 But they do have a distinct look that might not appeal to everyone.
 TNF Endurus also has an oversized midsole, though not quite as thick as the Hokas, that is comfortable for all-day wear.
-As for the Sawtooth's, they were slightly less plush and think in the midsole, but provided almost as much cushioning (while looking more like a traditional hiking shoe and not a pair of moon boots!)
+As for the Sawtooth's, they were slightly less plush but provided almost as much cushioning (while looking more like a traditional hiking shoe and not a pair of moon boots!)